Fremantle Stuff > Churches > St Paul's

-St Paul's began in 1892 with the building of the Mission Hall.
+St Paul's began in 1892 with the building of the Mission Hall [known as the St John's Mission Hall - see the Western Mail article below].
 Weddings have been performed from 1897 until the present day and the Marriage Register is kept with the Parish Records.
 The foundation stone of the present church was laid on 23 August 1905.
 The church choir was established not long after the First World War and has continued to the present day.
-In the mid 70's St Paul's combined with St John's Fremantle; on 30th June, 1997 St Paul's was re-established as a parish in its own right.
+In the mid 1970s St Paul's combined with St John's Fremantle.
+St Paul's was re-established as a parish in its own right 30 June 1997.
 Church website.